GlacioHack/geoutils/doc/source/benchmarking_performance.md

 The benchmarks use GeoUtils' profiling tool described in {ref}`profiling`, which relies on [**psutil**](https://psutil.readthedocs.io/) and [**Dask's worker memory diagnostics**](https://distributed.dask.org/en/stable/worker-memory.html).

-## Performance and its improvements or regressions over time
+## Improvements or regressions over time

-The [**GeoUtils benchmark webpage**](https://glaciohack.github.io/geoutils/) provides performance of various functionalities and their changes with commit history.
+The [**GeoUtils benchmark webpage**](https://glaciohack.github.io/geoutils/) provides performance of core functionalities and their changes with commit history.

-For this, GeoUtils relies on [**Airspeed Velocity (ASV)**](https://asv.readthedocs.io/) to record fixed performance measurements for each commit.
-This makes changes in time or memory visible while keeping comparisons on the same machine and software environment.
+It relies on [**Airspeed Velocity (ASV)**](https://asv.readthedocs.io/) to record fixed performance measurements for each commit and publish them.

 ## Comparison across backends and against GDAL CLI